 - You can access a remote server on the same network (a direct connection) or through a modem or null modem cable (an asynchronous connection).
-Instructions for establishing each kind of connection are found in "Using Remote Console to Manage a Server" in Chapter 7 of Supervising the Network. - To access a server remotely, the necessary remote modules must be loaded on the server, the RCONSOLE.EXE file must be loaded on the workstation, and you must know the remote password.
+Instructions for establishing each kind of connection are found in Using Remote Console to Manage a Server in Supervising the Network. - To access a server remotely, the necessary remote modules must be loaded on the server, the RCONSOLE.EXE file must be loaded on the workstation, and you must know the remote password.

 The remote modules that must be loaded on the server depend upon the way you are accessing the server: through a direct or an asynchronous connection.
-For more information, refer to "Using Remote Console to Manage a Server" in Chapter 7 of Supervising the Network.
+For more information, refer to Using Remote Console to Manage a Server in Supervising the Network.